elpato-dev/OSINT-compass/extension_guide.md

 # OSINT-compass extension guide

 This page details how to integrate your own tool or API into OSINT-compass.
 If you have any questions or need help, please contact us.
-You can open a pull request with new festures or ceate an issue for ideas.
+You can open a pull request with new features or ceate an issue for ideas.

 ## General design